bug with 'less-than' query when usng a number

 char string is a number.
 Does anyone have any idea?

-#3 Updated by Jing Tao almost 17 years ago
+#3 Updated by Jing Tao about 17 years ago

 TO_NUMBER function will return a number data type rather than bealon type.
 So